 Medical Properties (MPW) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the health care real estate investment trust had lost 7.01% in the past month.
-In that same time, the Finance sector lost 6.55%, while the S&P 500 lost 4.6%.
+Prior to today's trading, shares of the health care real estate investment trust had 0% over the past month.
+This has lagged the Finance sector's gain of 0.47% and the S&P 500's gain of 2.67% in that time.

-Medical Properties will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from Medical Properties as it approaches its next earnings release.
 The company is expected to report EPS of $0.47, up 11.9% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $408.56 million, up 12.62% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $408.56 million, up 12.62% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.87 per share and revenue of $1.64 billion, which would represent changes of +6.86% and +5.92%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.86 per share and revenue of $1.64 billion.
+These totals would mark changes of +6.29% and +5.92%, respectively, from last year.

 Investors should also note any recent changes to analyst estimates for Medical Properties.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.72% lower.
-Medical Properties is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.64% lower within the past month.
+Medical Properties is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, Medical Properties currently has a Forward P/E ratio of 10.79.
-Its industry sports an average Forward P/E of 15.07, so we one might conclude that Medical Properties is trading at a discount comparatively.
+Looking at its valuation, Medical Properties is holding a Forward P/E ratio of 11.01.
+Its industry sports an average Forward P/E of 15.41, so we one might conclude that Medical Properties is trading at a discount comparatively.

-Investors should also note that MPW has a PEG ratio of 1.65 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-REIT and Equity Trust - Other stocks are, on average, holding a PEG ratio of 2.73 based on yesterday's closing prices.
+It is also worth noting that MPW currently has a PEG ratio of 1.68.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+REIT and Equity Trust - Other stocks are, on average, holding a PEG ratio of 2.79 based on yesterday's closing prices.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.